turingschool/career-development-curriculum-site/student_discussion_groups/mod2_homeroom_discussion_prompts.md

   * What do you want to stop doing?
   * What new ways do you want to collaborate with each other?

-2. We're going to start looking at resumes this module.
-While you have probably written a resume before, you'll now focus on highlighting your technical skills and projects.
-To see what we mean, take some time to look at current student and alumni resumes on [Terminal](https://terminal.turing.edu), our portfolio site.
+2. This week we're talking about building a technical resume.
+Start by looking at current student and alumni resumes on [Terminal](https://terminal.turing.edu), our portfolio site.
 Find 3-5 peer profiles to review.
 Find their resume by clicking on "open resume" on the left side of the portfolio.
 As you look through these resumes, discuss (15 mins):
   * What do I like about this resume?
   * What stands out the most?
   * What would I do differently on my resume?